2019 Instructional & Administrative Staff

 COLIN JAMES • FRONT ENSEMBLE TECHNICIAN

-Colin James is from Ringgold, GA and a graduate of Jacksonville State University.
-There he obtained a Bachelor of Arts in Music with a concentration in percussion as well as a minor in English.
-At Jacksonville State, Colin was a member of the JSU drum line and front ensemble for 5 years.
-Currently, he teaches at Heritage High School in Ringgold, GA and in the surrounding areas.
-Colin also performs as a gigging musician playing drum set in Georgia and north Alabama.
-This is his first season teaching with Chattanooga Independent.
+Colin is a graduate of Jacksonville State University where he obtained a Bachelor of Arts in Music with a concentration in percussion.
+At JSU he was a member of Chamber Winds, various jazz ensembles and combos, Latin ensemble and the JSU Steel Band.
+Colin was also a member of the JSU Drum Line (2012-2013) and the front ensemble (2014-2016).
+Currently, he is in his second year as percussion instructor at Heritage High School in Ringgold, GA teaching drum line, concert band and percussion ensembles.
+Colin also performs as a gigging musician playing drum set in Georgia and the north Alabama areas.
+As well as freelance work, Colin is pursuing work in writing and recording music.
+Colin is entering his second year working with Chattanooga Independent and currently lives in his hometown of Ringgold, GA.

 Eric McClendon acquired his BFA in photography & design at Jacksonville State University in Alabama.
 Having been trained in fine arts, his work ranges in medium and concept yet is always inspired by a deep-seated passion of music and its power to communicate.
 The concept of combining music and visual is certainly nothing new — yet in fact, these very different forms of expression are utilized almost every day in his personal work.